mjasinskee/kata-berlin-clock/readme.md

 Main goal of this kata is to have a lot of fun while development.

 Use TDD and play with Spock framework to implement Your tests.
 Remember that Java is object oriented language - use OOP (it's not Pascal).

+## Problem description ##

+General goal is to implement Berlin Clock to be able to consume input in 24H format (like HH:MM:SS) and produce display representation of the time.
+It is up to You how internal implementation will look like but You should stick to BerlinClockDisplay contract.
+You will find some tests already implemented in test/main/groovy showing You how to start and below You'll find full specification of tests that needs to be implemented.